-This is one of the important topic for the internal Storage File Architecture of the SQL Server.
+Here, I am sharing one of the important topics for the internal Storage File Architecture of the SQL Server.

 SQL Server is managing two different kinds of files one is for Data and other is for Log information.